-'''

-vfctrl_usb <COMMAND> [ arg 1] [arg 2]....[arg N] ['# Comment']
+vfctrl<usb[.exe]|i2c> <COMMAND> [arg 1] [arg 2]....[arg N] ['# Comment']

-'''

 The <COMMAND> is required and is used to control the parameters of the device.
 Each command either reads or writes parameters to the XVF3610 device.
-Commands that read parameters begin with GET\.
-Commands that write parameters begin with SET\.
+Commands that read parameters begin with GET.
+Commands that write parameters begin with SET.

-The available commands are described in detail in the command reference section of the user guide, and a summary table of all the parameters is provided.
+The available commands are described in detail in the vfctrl command lists in the Reference Information of the XVF3610 user guide, and a summary table of all the parameters is provided.
+This includes the number of optional arguments [arg 1]..[arg N] following <COMMAND>.

-Following the <COMMAND> there are a number of optional arguments [arg 1]..[arg N] which depend on the specific parameter.
-These are detailed in the command tables later in the document.

-If the <COMMAND> is a GET\ command, the output of the operation is printed to the terminal as in the example below:
+If the <COMMAND> is a GET command, the output of the operation is printed to the terminal as in the example below:

-'''

-vfctrl_usb GET_GPI

-GET_GPI: 13
+vfctrl GET_GPI GET_GPI: 13

-'''

 The number and type of arguments depend on the command and these are detailed in the command tables.
-Arguments are integer numbers separated by a space.
-For setting some parameters that require floating-point data, the numbers have to be first converted to a Q format and then transferred as integers.
+Arguments can be integer numbers, floating-point number or strings.
+For setting some parameters that require floating-point data, the numbers must be given in decimal or exponential format, the host application will perform the necessary conversion to a Q format and then will transfer them as integers.

-The specification of the Q format for representing floating-point numbers is given in Appendix H.
+The specification of the Q format for representing floating-point numbers is given in the command transport protocol section of the Reference Information of the XVF3610 user guide.